EricRops/human-chess-engine/README.md

-# Play Chess Against a Database
+# Play Chess Against a Database: In Progress :D

 ## Dataset
 - 1.5 billion games from lichess.org (available for public download)